TimHopg/42-Get-Next-Line/README.md

 ## Implementation

 Initially I utilised linked lists to undertake this project but it's both unnecessary and not an optimal solution.
 The single allowed static variable is sufficient to store the buffer string and a dynamically allocated string can be used to read from the file.
+A secondary logic has been adapted in `logic2` based on Laher Wenceslau Payot Maciel's work, which is more streamlined but has some limitations when sending invalid file descriptors.